 Scenic Catamaran Cruise

-Take two-hour scenic cruise on the 55-foot Sierra Cloud catamaran for a leasurely tour.
+Take a two-hour scenic cruise on the 55-foot Sierra Cloud catamaran for a leisurely tour.

 West Lake Tahoe

 The western side of Lake Tahoe is entirely in California.
-Find communities like, Tahoe City, Sunnyside, Tahoe Pines, Tahoma and Meeks Bay.
-This area is closest to gateway town of Truckee, along Interstate 80, and popular with people driving in from the bay area.
+Communities like Tahoe City, Sunnyside, Tahoe Pines, Tahoma and Meeks Bay are located here.
+This area is closest to the gateway town of Truckee, along Interstate 80, and popular with people driving in from the Bay Area.

 Palisades Tahoe Resort